epleaner/songlayerer/readme.md

 This tool does not promise a consonant result.
 To improve output quality, you can try the following:

-- check the downloaded songs for artifacts at the beginning and end of the file (e.g applause, vocals, etc.). remove these songs before timestretching and layering. (can run the tool again without the --download option)
+- check the downloaded songs for artifacts at the beginning and end of the file (e.g applause, vocals, etc.). remove these songs.
 - check the length of the downloaded songs. remove outliers (e.g much shorter or longer)

+Once you have a good set of songs, you can run the tool without the `--download` option to skip the download step.